Three Ships Beauty is a skincare startup who has a focus on natural skin care beauty products.

 of users dropped off the quiz before reaching a result

-of overall site traffic resulted in a purchase, out of which less than 2% was new users
+of overall site traffic resulted in a purchase, with majority returning

 the average transactions per cart (approximately 1-2 items)

 We found that one of the biggest drop offs was the first question of the quiz

 We hypothesized that users found this question too personal and irrelevant to quiz results.
 This was one of the key things we wanted to verify in the interview.

 Another key insight was a 1-2 item the average cart size.

 This revealed that the logic within the app was not working correctly as the minimum recommendation should have been 3 items.

 To verify some of our findings and dig deeper into what drove customer behaviors, we interviewed women ages 25-34, Three Ship's primary customer base.
 From these insights, several themes and trends started to emerge.

 Customers did not understand why certain items were recommended